oh3netid/google-interview-university/README.md

-# Google Interview University

-## How to use it

 Everything below is an outline, and you should tackle the items in order from top to bottom.

-I'm using Github's special markdown flavor, including tasks lists to check progress.

-**Create a new branch so you can check items like this, just put an x in the brackets: [x]**

     Fork a branch and follow the commands below